-✓ How to assess the respiratory rate:

-- The rate of respiration is usually counted at rest after taking the pulse rate while still holding the patient's arm to keep him/her distracted. - The rate is usually measured when a person is at rest and simply involves counting the number of breaths for one minute by counting how many times the chest rises (observe complete respiratory cycle both Inspiration + Expiration). - ✓ Depth: It is estimated by observing the movement of chest during inspiration, which may be deep or shallow. - ✓ A normal respiratory rate is termed Eupnea, an increased respiratory rate is termed Tachypnea, and a lower than normal respiratory rate is termed Bradypnea.
+- ✓ How to assess the respiratory rate: - The rate of respiration is usually counted at rest after taking the pulse rate while still holding the patient's arm to keep him/her distracted. - ✓ A normal respiratory rate is termed Eupnea, an increased respiratory rate is termed Tachypnea, and a lower than normal respiratory rate is termed Bradypnea.